Observation of long-range orbital transport and giant orbital torque

-In this work, we report the observation of the long-distance orbital transport and giant orbital torques, revealing the remarkable features of orbital currents.
+In this work, we report the observation of the long-distance orbital transport and giant orbital torques, revealing the fundamental properties of orbital currents.
 We show that sizable current-induced torques are generated in Ni/Ti bilayers despite the weak spin-orbit coupling of Ti.
 We find that the torque efficiency increases with increasing the Ni-layer thickness and disappears by replacing the Ni layer with Ni$_{81}$Fe$_{19}$.
 The unconventional torque, which cannot be attributed to the SHE, is also observed in Ni/W and Ni$_{81}$Fe$_{19}$/W bilayers.
 We show that these observations are consistent with semirealistic tight-binding calculations, demonstrating that the observed torques originate from the OHE.
 The experimental and theoretical results evidence that orbital currents propagate over longer distances than spin currents by more than an order of magnitude both in the FM and nonmagnets (NMs).
-Furthermore, we demonstrate that the orbital torque efficiency exceeds the spin-torque efficiency of heavy metals, including the archetypal spin Hall material, Pt.
+Furthermore, we demonstrate that the orbital torque efficiency exceeds the spin torque efficiency of exotic materials, such as topological insulators, as well as Pt, which exhibits the strongest SHE among single element crystals, by an order of magnitude.
+We also find that the power consumption of the orbital devices can be lower than that of the representative spin-orbitronic devices.
 These findings provide unprecedented opportunities for advancing the understanding of the angular momentum dynamics in solids.